List of Sonny with a Chance characters

-The following is a list of main, recurring, and minor characters in the Disney Channel Original Series, Sonny with a Chance and its spin-off So Random!.
+Sonny with a Chance is an American television series which aired on the Disney Channel.
+The show features Demi Lovato as title character Allison "Sonny" Monroe, star of a fictional sketch comedy series titled So Random!
+Also present in Sonny with a Chance are Tiffany Thornton as Tawni Hart, another So Random! cast member, in addition to Sterling Knight as Chad Dylan Cooper, star of a rival series within the show.

+After two seasons, Lovato left Sonny with a Chance, and all other characters were spun off into a follow-up series of So Random! sketches, which became the basis of their own show of the same name.

 Main

 Sonny Munroe

-Allison "Sonny" Munroe (Demi Lovato).
-The newest member of comedy sketch TV show So Random!, She is from Appleton, Wisconsin.
-"Sonny" is Allison's nickname.
-Sonny used to dislike her nickname when she was little, but now she thinks it suits her.
+Allison "Sonny" Munroe (Demi Lovato) is the newest cast member of the sketch comedy TV show So Random!, hailing from Appleton, Wisconsin.
+As a child, she disliked her nickname, but now thinks it suits her.

-Sonny is usually goofy and a bit childish, often admitting to do things that may seem strange to others.
-Friendly, sweet, and caring towards those around her, she is known as the nice girl of the group and does her best to help other people with their problems and achieve her dreams, but earns mixed results often due to some situations involving her meddling problems.
+Sonny is usually goofy and can be a bit childish, and admits to doing things that may seem strange to others.
+Friendly, sweet, and caring toward those around her, she is known as the nice girl of the group and does her best to help other people with their problems, though her meddling often creates more problems than it solves.
 She is shown to be talented at singing as well as playing the piano and guitar.

-Sonny develops an on-and-off rivalry with Chad Dylan Cooper, and they become a couple in season 2 after Chad asks her out.
+Sonny develops an on-and-off rivalry with Chad Dylan Cooper, and they become a couple in season 2.
 She later breaks up with him due to his selfishness.
 In the series finale, it is hinted that Sonny still has feelings for him, though the fate of their relationship is left uncertain.
 Sonny is absent from the spinoff series So Random! due to Demi Lovato leaving the cast for health reasons; Sonny's absence is never explained.

 Tawni Hart

-Tawni Hart (Tiffany Thornton).
-Tawni is obsessed with fashion, pink, and herself.
-She becomes upset if she does not get her way.
-In the beginning, Tawni was openly jealous of Sonny to the point that she committed mail fraud by stealing all of Sonny's fan mail, but later grew more accepting of her as a member of the show.
+Tawni Hart (Tiffany Thornton) is a veteran actress and the longest-running So Random! cast member.
+Tawni thinks very highly of herself due to her celebrity status, and is very quick to get upset if things do not go her way.
+In the beginning, Tawni is jealous of Sonny, to the point of stealing all of Sonny's fan mail, but eventually comes to admire and befriend her.
+As a childhood, she was homeschooled by her strict mother Tammy, who is also her manager.

-Tawni is probably the only person who initially knew about Sonny and Chad's mutual feelings for each other, but never mentioned it to anybody.
-Tawni has a secret - she likes Sonny.
-She is jealous of Sonny's fans.
-Despite their rocky beginnings, she has since begun to care about Sonny as a friend and eventually as a best friend.
+Tawni is the only one who initially knows about Sonny and Chad's mutual feelings for each other, but never mentions it to anyone.
+As with the rest of the So Random! cast, she disapproves when Sonny and Chad cement their relationship.
+In later seasons, Tawni becomes a kinder and more generous person, going out of her way to do favors for Sonny and offer her advice and comfort in her times of need.

-She is often seen giving her advice and is shown to be nicer than before, such as the instance of driving Sonny all the way back to Wisconsin in "Sonny with a Secret", but she tells Sonny to do projects for her, shown in "Falling for the Falls (Part 1)".
-Also, she still doesn't like it that Sonny's boyfriend is Chad, as do all of the So Random! cast.
-She has been on So Random! for five years.
-She says that she was homeschooled, and that her mother Tammy (also her manager) was very strict.